jmmarreiros/jmwebsite/content/research/aboutresearch/index.md

 <img src="images/2.JPG" alt="Field work" width="400"
       style="float:right; width:400px; margin:1 0 1rem 1rem;"/>

+To do so, I, together with several collaborators, focus my research on key transitional moments in the Palaeolithic record, such as the Oldwan-Acheulean transition, Lower-Middle Palaeolithic, and Late Middle Palaeolithic-Initial Palaeolithic transition, and in geographic regions where these transitions seem to be present (such as North Africa, Ethiopia, Central Europe, Levante and Caucasus).
+From the methodological point of view, I am very keen on developing new methods and techniques that allow us to investigate artefacts.
+In this lab, I am particularly interested in doing lab-controlled experiments and imaging quantitative methods and techniques applied to the study of traces of use that preserved on the surface and edges of stone tools.

 <img src="images/1.png" alt="Confocal microscopy" width="200"
       style="float:right; width:200px; margin:0 0 1rem 1rem;"/>

-To do so, I, together with several collaborators, focus my research on key transitional moments in the Palaeolithic record, such as the Late Middle Palaeolithic-Initial Palaeolithic transition, and in geographic regions where these transitions seem to be present (such as North Africa, Ethiopia, Central Europe, Levante and Caucasus).
-From the methodological point of view, I am very keen on developing new methods and techniques that allow us to investigate artefacts.
-In this field, I am particularly interested in doing lab-controlled experiments and quantitative methods and techniques applied to the study of traces of use.